deepsquare-io/grid/docs/workflow/40-workflow-api-reference/03-module.md

 Notice that the templating follows the Go format.
 You can also apply [sprig](http://masterminds.github.io/sprig/) templating functions.

-To outputs environment variables, just append KEY=value to the "${DEEPSQUARE_ENV}" file, like this:
+To outputs environment variables, just append KEY=value to the "$&#123;DEEPSQUARE_ENV}" file, like this:

 ```shell
 echo "KEY=value" >> "${DEEPSQUARE_ENV}"